ishan0102/ishan0102/README.md

-# Hi, I'm Ishan!
+# Hey, I'm Ishan!
-I'm currently researching large language models with [Kyle Mahowald](https://mahowak.github.io/).
-I recently graduated from UT Austin with degrees in Electrical and Computer Engineering and Mathematics.
+I'm a software engineer in New York and do LLM research with [Kyle Mahowald](https://mahowak.github.io/) in my free time.
+I recently graduated from UT Austin with a B.S. in Electrical and Computer Engineering and a B.S.A. in Mathematics.
+In the past, I've worked on:

 In the past, I've worked on:
 - LLMs for web browsing at [Minion AI](https://github.com/minionai)